Skip to main content

 Turner judges are mostly focused on the athletes turning the ropes (holding at least one handle), the "turners".
 Turner judges will give make marks for each unique turner skill performed by one or more of the turners.
 The matrix below provide guidance for how to score different categories of turner skills in double dutch, but there are several ways in which the level of a turner skill can increase that cannot be represented in a skill matrix, such as the way turner skills are combined, the speed at which they are completed, both turners completing high level skills at the same time, etc. It is up to the turner judge's to determine this and adjust their marks accordingly.

 A difficulty mark for turner difficulty can be Level 1-5.
 For each level 1-5 the judge can also optionally give a plus or a minus mark to turn it into into, for example, a Level 3+, a Level 5-, or neither to make it stay at, for example, a Level 4.
+Note that there is a requirement to do 20 unique turner skills to get full credit, if fewer skills are performed the missed skills will be credited as level 0, which when taken into the average skill level will negatively impact the team's score.
+If more than 20 skills are performed, only the highest 20 will be used for the average skill level.

 If multiple turners complete turner skills at the same time the Turner judge should make a mark of the sum of the level of all the turner skills being performed.